Condition lab guide

 Lyme Disease Blood Test Results Explained: What They Mean

-Also known as: lyme disease test, lyme blood test results, ELISA Western blot
+Also known as: lyme disease test, lyme blood test results, lymes blood test results, ELISA Western blot

-Medically reviewed by Antonieta Rueda, MD and Ayham Shneker, MDLast reviewed July 6, 2026
+Medically reviewed by Antonieta Rueda, MD and Kyle R. Toth, MDLast reviewed July 22, 2026

-Lyme disease blood tests look for antibodies against the bacteria that cause Lyme, using a two-step process: a screening ELISA test followed by a confirming Western blot if the ELISA is positive or borderline.
+Lyme disease blood test results come from a two-step antibody process: a screening ELISA (or EIA), then a confirming Western blot if the first step is positive or borderline.
+Results show whether your immune system has made antibodies to the bacteria that cause Lyme — not whether the bacteria are still present.
 Because antibodies take a few weeks to develop, testing too early after a tick bite can produce a false negative.

 How blood tests are used